 ✅ The project, which was launched in June 2020, will involve an awareness-raising campaign dedicated to assisting scientists who have been rendered refugees or are otherwise displaced by crises in their home countries.

-✅ The launch of the Science in Exile strategy and interim governance structure took place during the second stakeholders’ workshop on 30 March and 1 April 2021.
-A report from the meeting is here, and the agenda and other information is available here.
+✅ The launch of the Science in Exile strategy and interim governance structure took place during the second stakeholders’ workshop in March and April of 2021.
+A report from the meeting is here.

-✅ A forum took place on 13 June as part of the Sustainability & Research Innovation Congress 2021: Scientists in Exile – A meta-view of the impact of ongoing uncertainty and risks for scientists and the production of science (Forum)
+✅ A forum took place in June 2021 as part of the Sustainability & Research Innovation Congress 2021: Scientists in Exile – A meta-view of the impact of ongoing uncertainty and risks for scientists and the production of science (Forum).

 ✅ Following a global call, a Steering Committee for the initiative was appointed in June 2021.

-✅ A series of webinars has been launched to raise awareness of and discuss key issues and challenges faced by at-risk, displaced and refugee scientists, and to support a stronger solidarity towards affected scientists.
-Each of the webinars focuses on a different stage of the displacement cycle.
+✅ A series of webinars raised awareness of and discussed key issues and challenges faced by at-risk, displaced and refugee scientists, to support greater solidarity towards affected scientists.
+Each of the webinars focused on a different stage of the displacement cycle.

 ✅ The 2021 TWAS-IsDB Young Refugee and Displaced Scientists Programme for Women was launched in 2021.